adarshakshat/adarshakshat/README.md

  - [ ] Online Learning Management Implementation for Magadh School of Science and Humanities
  - [ ] Wordpress theme development using Bootstrap for Little Champs Kinder Garten
  - [ ] Wordpress Plugin for Different support for Magadh School of Science and Humanities.
+ - [ ] Website Development for Navya LED.
+ - [ ] E-commerce Integration for Navya LED.
  ## Current Projects

  - [ ] My Price